 - Take the time to stretch, especially your legs and back, at the end of the day.

 - Meditate, either on your own or download some guided meditations to listen to offline.

-- Bring a small travel book of sudoku or word puzzles.
+- Bring a small travel book of sudoku, word puzzles, or an adult coloring book.